junxit/us-congress-bills-111/metadata.md

 - 2009-07-16 — Introduced in Senate
 - 2009-07-16 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S7653)
+- 2009-07-24 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S8101)
+- 2009-07-24 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S8101)
+- 2009-07-24 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S8101)
+- 2009-07-24 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S8101)